 Services for Students with Disabilities

-Students with documented disabilities should contact the Coordinator of Disability Services, located in McBride Hall, Room 132, or call 719-384-6931 within the first two weeks of the semester about free services to assist them.
+Students with documented disabilities should contact the Disability Services Specialist located in McBride Hall, Room 114, or call 719-384-6862 about free services to assist them.
 Services include: tutoring, note takers, readers/writers for tests, time for in-class reading/writing, in-class aide for reading/writing, accommodation of physical setting in classroom, tape recorded lectures, enlarged print on handouts/tests, sign language and oral interpreting, adaptive equipment, alternative testing, software/hardware accommodations and other specialized academic procedures.

 Procedures for Documentation of Disability

-Students with a disability are required to contact the Coordinator of Disability Services 719-384-6931, in the first two weeks of the semester if they need assistance.
+Students with a disability are required to contact the Disability Services Specialist at 719-384-6862, if they need assistance.
 The specialist will evaluate the documentation of disability, facilitate reasonable and appropriate accommodations, and monitor academic progress.
 It is the responsibility of the student to supply adequate documentation of disability and bear the cost of provision of such documentation.
-When documentation is received, the student and the coordinator determine reasonable and appropriate accommodations and details for permission to conference.
+When documentation is received, the student and the specialist determine reasonable and appropriate accommodations and details for permission to conference.
 Instructors in each of the student’s classes are then notified of necessary accommodations.
-For more information, call: 719-384-6931.
+For more information, call: 719-384-6862.

 Students have numerous options to find additional academic support through group and individual tutoring sessions.